rschristopher/ischristtrue.com/src/modern-views/index.md

 [Joachimites](https://en.m.wikipedia.org/wiki/Joachimites)
 in the 13th century imagined three ages, and that they were entering the 3rd and final age.

-> revolutionary conclusions were drawn later by men of the thirteenth and fourteenth centuries, by the Franciscan Spirituals, who recognized in Joachim the new John the Baptist, heralding St. Francis at the novus dux of the last dispensation, even as the >new Christ.’
+> revolutionary conclusions were drawn later by men of the thirteenth and fourteenth centuries, by the Franciscan Spirituals, who recognized in Joachim the new John the Baptist, heralding St. Francis at the novus dux of the last dispensation, even as the "new Christ".